Requirements and Information

 If you wish to have your hearing in-person, and it is a hearing that is not listed in the “in-person” section, but there is not an agreement among all parties, you may file a motion with the Court stating good cause that the hearing should proceed in-person rather than by Zoom.
 Unfamiliarity with Zoom is generally not considered good cause by the Court.
 There are resources explaining how to use Zoom on the 12th Judicial Circuit website, or you may contact the self-help center at 941‑861‑8191.

-The Court expects parties to cooperate with each other in an effort to resolve scheduling issues and follow the Local Rules and Standards of Professionalism.
+The Court expects parties to cooperate with each other in an effort to resolve scheduling issues and follow the Standards of Professionalism.
 If parties are unable to agree on a hearing date, the movant shall schedule a 15-minute status conference (telephonic is acceptable) to discuss the scheduling issues with the Judge.

 You must notify the scheduling attorney of a cross-notice.
 The cross-notice issue will only be heard if approved by opposing counsel and the scheduled time allows.
 Please send copies of the motion and the cross-notice to the Judge’s office.